terrorizer1980/litmus/Converting-a-module-to-use-Litmus.md

 end
 ```

-# Converting a module to use Litmus manual file changes
+# Converting a module to use Litmus by making manual file changes

 This tutorial will give you a step by step guide on how to manually convert a module to use litmus.